zuazo/kitchen-in-travis/README.md

 Cookbooks requiring [systemd](http://www.freedesktop.org/wiki/Software/systemd/) may not work correctly on CentOS 7 and Fedora containers.
 See [*Systemd removed in CentOS 7*](https://github.com/docker-library/docs/tree/master/centos#systemd-integration).

-You can use alternative images that come with systemd and run the containers in **privileged** mode:
+You can use alternative images that include systemd.
+These containers must run in **privileged** mode:

 ```yaml
 # .kitchen.docker.yml